What are the current building codes for the City of Dublin?

 Can demolition or construction begin without a permit?

 No!
 Only work that does not require a permit or emergency repairs may proceed.
-If construction begins prior to a permit being issued, all permit fees associated with the project will be doubled.
+Work may be allowed prior to approval if an application has been made for the work and Building Standards has given permission for the work to proceed.
 A Stop Work Order, Notice of Violation and Adjudication Order requiring removal of the work may also be issued.

 What are the minimum requirements for “Phased Approvals”?